The National Co-design Group developed the proposal for a National Voice to the Australian Government and Parliament.

 Mr Marcus Stewart is a Nira illim bulluk man and a Taungurung traditional owner from central Victoria.
 Mr Stewart was the CEO of the Federation of Victorian Traditional Owner Corporation and has over 15 years’ experience in Indigenous affairs.
 He was elected the Co‑Chair of the First People’s Assembly of Victoria in 2019 and has extensive experience strategic policy direction and design implementation through his senior roles in the Victorian State Government.

-Mr Richard Weston was recently appointed CEO for Secretariat of National Aboriginal and Islander Child Care, the national peak body for Aboriginal and Torres Strait Islander children, and Co-Chair for Family Matters.
-A descendant of the Meriam people of the Torres Strait, Mr Weston has worked in Aboriginal and Torres Strait Islander affairs for more than 20 years.
-For nine years, he was CEO of The Healing Foundation and previously led Indigenous-controlled health services in far west New South Wales and Queensland.
+Mr Richard Weston was recently appointed as the first Deputy Children’s Guardian for Aboriginal Children and Young People in NSW at the NSW Government Office of the Children’s Guardian.
+Previously, he was Chief Executive Officer for SNAICC, the national peak body for Aboriginal and Torres Strait Islander children, and the co-chair for Family Matters.
+As a descendant of the Meriam people of the Torres Strait, Richard has worked in Aboriginal and Torres Strait Islander affairs for more than 20 years.
+For nine years, he held the position of CEO of The Healing Foundation leading the strategic development of the organisation.
+And previously, Richard led Indigenous-controlled health services in far west New South Wales and Queensland.